adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 A core failing of most founders is that they do not take the time to invest in themselves.
 They *"don't have time"* to keep learning, identify their own weaknesses, blind spots, and be brutally honest about areas where their team or startup is headed towards failure.

-> Fail to invest in yourself, and your investments will tend to fail.
+> Fail to invest in yourself, and your investments tend to fail.

 When founders can not make the time to invest in themselves, it is not too surprising when they *"don't have time"* to focus on strategy, roadmaps, their employees, or their customers.